BhanuPrakash2203/com.castsoftware.uc.hl.deptree/README.md

 The script is used to generate a dependency of Components upto the last level

 ## Installation
-* Download and unpack the latest release of the dependency tree tool from https://github.com/CAST-Extend/com.castsoftware.uc.arg/releases
+* Download and unpack the latest release of the dependency tree tool from https://github.com/BhanuPrakash2203/com.castsoftware.uc.hl.deptree
-   * Source Code (zip)
-   * com.castsoftware.uc.python.common.zip

 * Unpack the Source Code zip file (arg)
 * Unpack the com.castsoftware.uc.python.common.zip into a separate folder
 * Install/update required third party packages.
     * Open a command prompt
-    * Go to the Source Code folder
     * run: pip install -r requrements.txt
-* make sure the <com.castsoftware.uc.python.common>/src folder is included in the PYTHONPATH enviroment variable
+    * Run py UploadResults.py from command prompt

 ## Usage
-The script is designed to run on the command line using one parameter, --config, used to identify the project and applications to include in the presentation.
+The script is designed to run on the command line.
+It internally uses a properties.txt file for input parameters.

-    py convert.py --config config.properties
+    py UploadResults.py

-# Configuration file
+# Properties file
-The Assessment Deck Generation Tool is configured using a json formatted file.
-The file is divided into three sections, general configuration, application list and rest configuration.
+The Assessment Deck Generation Tool is configured using a plain test file.
+The file is consists of various parameters which are required and need to be changed before running the tool.
 #### General Configuration
 The general configuration section contains four parts,
+* hlJarPath - jar file of Higlight Automation (HighlightAutomation.jar)
+* workingDir - Directory path where automations will do some intermediate activities
-* company - the name of the company as it will appear on the report
+* analyzerDir - Path of the directory where Perl is installed
-* project name - the name of the project as it will appear on the report
-* template - the absolute location of the report template
+* companyId - Company ID of HIghlight Instance
-* output - the absolute location of the report output folder
+* applicationId - Application ID of HIghlight Instance

 #### Application list
 This section contains a list of all applications that will be used in the report.
 It is divided into three parts,